 Choosing a t-shirt quilt maker can be overwhelming!
 There are hundreds of t-shirt quilt makers on the internet.
 Here are seven points to consider as you search for the best shop to design and make your t-shirt quilt.

 1. How long has the shop/company been making T-shirt quilts?

 It takes many years to perfect your skills to make great t-shirt quilts.
 You don’t want the t-shirt quilt maker to “learn” on your shirts.
 Every day people hang out their “shingle” and declare they are in the t-shirt quilt making business.
 A lot are hobby quilters who have not invested in the proper equipment and training.
 They close up shop when they realize how time consuming and physically demanding it is to make t-shirt quilts!

 I have been a full time quilter since 2004 and I have specialized in t-shirt quilts since 2011.
 I work with many different fabrics and understand basic quilting principles.
 The challenge of taking shirts and turning them into beautiful quilts is my passion.
 My journey to become a t shirt quilt maker started with making quilts.
 Through this journey I have gained knowledge of design and color.

 There are many styles of quilts.
 Some styles work better with your shirts than other styles.
 Sometimes it is just a personal preference.

 I offer several styles of quilts.
 I offer the Mosaic/Collage style, the Traditional style, the Budget Friendly style, and the Framed style.
-Click here to learn about all the styles.
+You can see all the styles and prices at EggMoneyQuilts.

 3. Does the T-shirt quilt maker use stabilizer on the backs of the tee shirts?

 Interfacing is a VERY important part of your t-shirt quilt.
-I use a lightweight stabilizer that strengthens the t-shirts and adds NO weight to the quilt.
+We use a lightweight stabilizer that strengthens the t-shirts and adds NO weight to the quilt.
 By using stabilizer we are able to quilt an all over pattern on your quilt.
 This means we quilt over the seams which makes a sturdier and flatter quilt.